Density estimations - iris

 QDA estimate

-In this method, the classes are assumed to have different covariance matrices.
+In QDA, the classes are assumed to have different covariance matrices.

 res = matW(Ttrain, ytrain, weights)